Procedures in neonatal care

 Find out about the medical care your baby might receive on the neonatal unit, and how you and healthcare professionals can reduce your baby’s pain and discomfort.

 Your baby is being treated in a neonatal unit because they need some medical care.
 This will include necessary procedures that may cause them some discomfort or pain.
-As a parent, you have a unique and amazing ability to comfort your baby through pain and discomfort in a way that no one else can.

 This pain and discomfort can be broadly split into two categories: